food-drink

 Every city has its Irish pub.
 In Málaga, Morrisseys takes the crown.

-It's big, it's loud, and it's showing whatever football match you forgot was on.
+It's big, loud, and always showing whatever football match you forgot was on.
 Guinness, Jameson, and all the classics you'd expect.

-Not the most "authentic Málaga" experience, but sometimes you want a pint and pub grub without overthinking it.
+Live music runs regularly too, which gives it a different energy from the average sports bar.
+Not the most authentic Málaga experience, but sometimes you want a pint and pub grub without overthinking it.

 Order the nachos.
 Genuinely good.